-The best recycling ad I’ve ever seen
+The best recycling ad I’ve ever seen.
+(Is it?)

 Lots of communications asking for lifestyle change use emotional blackmail to inspire change: Polar Bears on ice are a good example.
 Our previous post about Chris Jordan’s Midway Island photographs of dead and decaying albatross chicks with stomachs full of plastic is another.
 But they don’t always work as well intended – they focus too much on far-off non-personally-attributable effects and not enough on close-to-home personally-achievable actions.